metamorph-inc/openmeta-examples-and-templates/graph-gremlin/README.md

 This example demonstrates how to bring an OpenMETA model into a graph database and run graph algorithms on it, using Gremlin's Python bindings.
-The included `openmeta_to_gremlin.py` script will, when run against a component assembly within a testbench, generate a graph corresponding to the component assembly using Gremlin, then use that graph to determine the top 10 objects in the graph by degree centrality (this can be easily replaced with your own graph traversal code).
+The included `openmeta_to_gremlin.py` script will, when run against a component assembly within a test bench, generate a graph corresponding to the component assembly using Gremlin, then use that graph to determine the top 10 objects in the graph by degree centrality (this can be easily replaced with your own graph traversal code).